framp/storry/README.md

 Each component with interactive elements will have a relevant `action` files which contain the logic of our application.

+In this case, we know the value we want to pass before the action is triggered, therefore we can create a function which accepts data and return an *action*.

+The *action* is going to be invoked with the Click event but the event is going to be ignored.

 ```javascript
 //components/song/actions
 import store from '../../store'